List of Friday the 13th characters: Ali

 Ali is the leader of a biker gang, consisting of himself, Fox, and Loco.
 After a tense confrontation with Shelly and Vera at a convenience store, Shelly destroys the gang's bikes in front of Ali.
 In retaliation, the gang sneaks into Higgins Haven and drains the gas from Chris's van.
 When Fox and Loco wander into the barn, Ali goes to check on them where he discovers their corpses.
 Jason then beats Ali unconscious with a pipe wrench.
 Ali later awakens when Chris is about to be killed by Jason and attacks him.
-Jason severs Ali's hand and slices him to pieces with his machete.
+Jason severs Ali's hand and slices him to pieces with his machete, allowing Chris to put Jason down with an axe to the head moments later.

 An alternate ending saw Ali and Chris survive and contact the authorities only for Jason's body to be missing when they arrive.